Nov 11, 2021

 discovery phase in software development process steps

-1. Interview.
-We conduct a series of interviews with the client and domain experts to learn about the concept of the future software.
+We conduct a series of interviews with the client and domain experts to learn about the concept of future software.
 We ask about competitors, audience, existing infrastructure, collect project requirements and any other information that can help us understand stakeholders’ expectations and goals.
 If a client has already made preliminary research, for example, a marketing study or user survey, we bring in these insights to create a more comprehensive view of the project and its potential.

-2. Research.
-This step engages the key participants of the Discovery project on our side — business analysts, lead tech and design experts and management.
+This step involves the key participants of the Discovery project on our side — business analysts, lead tech and design experts and management.
 We conduct a detailed analysis of the input data and make research.
 Our specialists study audience, market, competition, trends, industry standards, client’s brand specifics and existing infrastructure, technologies as well as third-party platforms and solutions that could fit the scope of the project.

-Here’s the list of deliverables that you could receive at the end of the Discovery.
+Here’s the checklist of deliverables that you could receive at the end of the Discovery.
 You may get some or all of the deliverables listed below.
 It depends on many factors, including the stage of development, project goals, collaboration scheme, and available resources.

 User portfolio